-MEDICAL CAREERS I - 1.0 CREDITS M\ VPA\ GRADES 11-12
+MEDICAL CAREERS I - 2.0 CREDITS M\ VPA\ GRADES 11-12

 High school students interested in a health or medical career are encouraged to take Medical Careers I. This course explores a variety of medical careers and presents activities for self-awareness to pursue a job in the medical field.
 Students study medical terminology, basic anatomy and physiology of the human body, and major diseases related to specific body systems.
 The students will also learn basic entry-level skills of a healthcare worker such as: temperature, pulse, and respiration; blood pressures, patient care, range of motion, CPR and First Aid.
-Medical Careers will prepare students for employment in various healthcare service areas and guides students toward assorted college/career pathways.
-Students may qualify for college credit under an articulation agreement established with Macomb Community College.
+Medical Careers will prepare students for employment in various healthcare service areas and guide students toward assorted college/career pathways.